dahliaOS/brand/README.md

 ## Applications

-Brand resources for our applications can be found under the [Applications](Applications/) folder.
+Brand resources for our applications can be found under the [Applications](Applications/) folder and the [icons](https://github.com/dahliaos/icons) repository.

 ## Fonts